JakubMiodunka/web-scrape-widget/README.md

 Most of configuration parameters of this type of data source is self explanatory, but there are some, which requires some additional comment:

-* Data source *Description* - Description of data source available on application interface in entry tool tip prompt.
+* Data source *Description* - Description of data source, available on application interface in entry tool tip prompt.
 * *RefreshRate* property - Time interval of scraping new value from specified website element and updating application interface with it.
 * *NodeContentFilter* - Regular expression, which first match from specified HTML node text content shall be used as data obtained from particular data source.